Subscribe to the SERP

 The most successful digital marketing campaigns and platforms aren’t just adapting to user behaviors.
 They themselves are molding new user behaviors.

-If you take a look at the most read pages on popular sites like Buzzfeed and authoritative sites like Search Engine Land or Moz, you’ll notice that their content pieces are becoming more hyper-focused and less worried about optimized keyword titles.
+If you take a look at the most read pages on popular sites like Buzzfeed and authoritative sites like Wordstream or Moz, you’ll notice that their content pieces are becoming more hyper-focused and less worried about optimized keyword titles.

 Instead of worrying about fitting brand names and primary keywords into their title tags, they focus on giving users sneak peeks of what they’ll actually be reading.
 Meta descriptions featuring definitions and direct answers to user queries are more powerful tools to improve your ranking, nowadays.